-- Planning will allow for children to begin learning as soon as the lesson starts with open ended thinking activities, times tables activities or consolidation of learning to warm them up.
-In Spring and Summer Terms, staff should use Flashback challenges to build on prior learning.
-Lessons will then include fluency, reasoning and problem solving activities, all of which will be linked explicitly to the White Rose Maths MTP.
-The maths lesson is split into two parts with a break in the middle to allow teachers to effectively assess pupil understanding and progression, enabling them to target key pupils, address misconceptions and implement same day intervention in the same day. - Questioning is the key to success in all our mathematics sessions and questions will be continuously adapted by the teacher and support staff based on assessment for learning. - Mental maths should be incorporated throughout all lessons and mental strategies for solving all mathematical concepts will be discussed and developed based on continuous assessment for learning. - Use of teaching assistant support is planned for in every part of the mathematics lesson to ensure they are used effectively in supporting, developing and assessing pupil progress throughout.
-TAs should be effectively directed following the assessment break in order to maximise their impact.
+- Planning allows for children to begin learning as soon as the lesson starts with open ended thinking activities, times tables activities or consolidation of learning to warm them up.
+In Spring and Summer Terms, staff use Flashback challenges to build on prior learning.
+Lessons then include fluency, reasoning and problem solving activities, all of which are linked explicitly to the White Rose Maths MTP.
+The maths lesson is split into two parts with a break in the middle to allow teachers to effectively assess pupil understanding and progression, enabling them to target key pupils, address misconceptions and implement same day intervention in the same day; - Questioning is the key to success in all our mathematics sessions and questions are continuously adapted by the teacher and support staff based on assessment for learning; - Mental maths is incorporated throughout all lessons and mental strategies for solving all mathematical concepts are discussed and developed based on continuous assessment for learning; - Use of teaching assistant support is planned for in every part of the mathematics lesson to ensure they are used effectively in supporting, developing and assessing pupil progress throughout.
+TAs are effectively directed following the assessment break in order to maximise their impact.
 At The Winterton Federation we value the impact that TA support has on all our children's learning.
 Regular training opportunities are given to keep them fully updated and develop their skills further.
 They are encouraged to share assessment observations throughout the lesson and through discussions with teaching staff to have a shared impact on childrens' progression.